Property Owners and Landlords

 - When energy service is reverted into your name, reconnection fees do not apply if a Continuous Service Agreement is in effect.

-Now you can view details and request changes to your Continuous Service Agreement online.
-Enroll today and start to manage your CSA through the Property Portal website.
+View details and request changes to your Continuous Service Agreement (CSA) online.
+Enroll today and manage your CSA through the Property Portal website.
 The following online tasks are available through the portal:

 - Determine if service at an address is in your name or a tenant’s name